-- How do decisions get made within the project?
+How do decisions get made within the project?

-- How does work get delegated?
+How does work get delegated?

-- Is there one or more path for volunteers to become “leaders” with some type of accountability or responsibility?
+Is there one or more path for volunteers to become “leaders” with some type of accountability or responsibility?

-- How does a product “roadmap” evolve and become clear, and a release get planned?
+How does a product “roadmap” evolve and become clear, and a release get planned?

 I don’t think there are any “right” or “wrong” answers to these questions, but many people will be looking for (implicit or explicit) answers to them to determine if the project is a good fit for their time and efforts.
 Anyway, just curious what people had to think about these questions, if anything at all.